Port of Grimsby: Humber Commercial Railway and Dock ()

-In 1900 the Humber Commercial Railway and Dock sought powers from parliament to build a new dock west adjacent to the Royal Dock, and north of Alexandra Dock, on the banks of the Humber; this development was passed in 1901 as the Humber Commercial Railway and Dock Act.
+In 1900 the Humber Commercial Railway and Dock sought powers from parliament to build a new dock west adjacent to the Royal Dock, and north of Alexandra Dock, on the banks of the Humber; this development was passed in 1901 as the Humber Commercial Railway and Dock Act 1901 (1 Edw.
+7. c. ccii).
 The approach channel to the dock would have required extensive dredging, which may have had negative consequences on the adjacent docks; and as a consequence the Great Central Railway informed the promoters of the scheme it was to withdraw its support, unless the scheme was changed to one better positioned on the Humber, near Stallingborough, nearer to a deep water channel.
-In 1903 the company submitted amended plans to replace the previous consented dock at Grimsby with a new construction at Immingham, passed in as the Humber Commercial Railway and Dock Act, 1904.
+In 1903 the company submitted amended plans to replace the previous consented dock at Grimsby with a new construction at Immingham, passed in as the Humber Commercial Railway and Dock Act 1904 (4 Edw.
+7. c. lxxxv).
 This dock act led to the construction of the Immingham Dock.

 Grimsby River Terminal (2013–)

-In 2011 ABP received planning consent for a 2 berth terminal on the Humber outside the locked docks connected to the estate via a pier from the northwest corner of Royal Dock.
+In 2011 ABP received planning consent for a two berth terminal on the Humber outside the locked docks connected to the estate via a pier from the northwest corner of Royal Dock.
 The terminal was designed to increase the car importation ship capacity from 800 to 30,000 cars.
 Capital cost of the project was estimated at £25.1 million.